Challenge

 The recent surge in Artificial Intelligence (AI) has been largely driven by deep learning—an approach made possible by vast datasets, highly parallel computing power, and neural network frameworks that support automatic differentiation.
 Neural networks serve as the fundamental building blocks for these complex AI systems.

 The training process of a neural network is often incredibly resource-intensive, requiring massive amounts of data and computational power, which translates to significant financial cost.
 At the heart of this training process lie optimization algorithms based on gradient descent.
 These algorithms systematically adjust the network's parameters to minimize a "loss function," effectively teaching the model to perform its designated task accurately.
-Much of the field's progress was built upon Stochastic Gradient Descent (SGD), which iteratively adjusts network parameters in the direction that most steeply reduces this training loss.

-In modern practice, adaptive variants of SGD have become ubiquitous.
-The most prominent of these is Adam, whose foundational paper is one of the most cited in computer science history.
-The widespread adoption of optimizers like Adam underscores their central role in enabling deep learning's breakthroughs.
 Even small gains in optimisation efficiency translate into shorter training times, lower energy usage, and significant cost savings, underscoring the value of continued research into better optimizers.

 Our Challenge

 • Task: Minimize MSE on a held-out validation set during training; final acceptance is based on test loss.
+The data has the following split: Train = 1000, Validation = 200, Test = 250.

 • Training budget: Batch size 128, up to 1000 epochs, early stopping with patience 50.